jfmengels/eslint-ava-rule-tester/readme.md

 ## Usage

-Apart from how it is instanciated, the API is the same as [ESLint]'s [RuleTester].
+Apart from how it is instantiated, the API is the same as [ESLint]'s [RuleTester].
 For information on how to test your rule, please follow the [official documentation](http://eslint.org/docs/developer-guide/working-with-plugins#testing).

 ```js
 import test from 'ava';